Developmental psychology: Neural development

-One critical aspect of developmental psychology is the study of neural development, which investigates how the brain changes and develops during different stages of life.
+One critical aspect of developmental psychology is the study of neural development, which examines how the brain changes across the lifespan.
 Neural development focuses on how the brain changes and develops during different stages of life.
-Studies have shown that the human brain undergoes rapid changes during prenatal and early postnatal periods.
+Studies have shown that the human brain undergoes rapid changes during the prenatal and early postnatal periods.
 These changes include the formation of neurons, the development of neural networks, and the establishment of synaptic connections.
 The formation of neurons and the establishment of basic neural circuits in the developing brain are crucial for laying the foundation of the brain's structure and function, and disruptions during this period can have long-term effects on cognitive and emotional development.

 Experiences and environmental factors play a crucial role in shaping neural development.
 Early sensory experiences, such as exposure to language and visual stimuli, can influence the development of neural pathways related to perception and language processing.

-Genetic factors play a huge roll in neural development.
+Genetic factors play a huge role in neural development.
 Genetic factors can influence the timing and pattern of neural development, as well as the susceptibility to certain developmental disorders, such as autism spectrum disorder and attention-deficit/hyperactivity disorder.

 Research finds that the adolescent brain undergoes significant changes in neural connectivity and plasticity.
-During this period, there is a pruning process where certain neural connections are strengthened while others are eliminated, resulting in more efficient neural networks and increased cognitive abilities, such as decision-making and impulse control.
+During this period, a pruning process occurs in which certain neural connections are strengthened while others are eliminated, resulting in more efficient neural networks and increased cognitive abilities, such as decision-making and impulse control.

 The study of neural development provides crucial insights into the complex interplay between genetics, environment, and experiences in shaping the developing brain.
-By understanding the neural processes underlying developmental changes, researchers gain a better understanding of cognitive, emotional, and social development in humans.
+By understanding the neural processes underlying developmental changes, researchers gain a clearer picture of human cognitive, emotional, and social development.